-Aroundtown is a specialist real estate company, with a focus on value-add and income generating properties primarily in the German, Dutch and the United Kingdom real estate markets.
-Aroundtown invests in commercial and residential real estate which benefit from strong fundamentals and growth prospects.
-The commercial properties are held by Aroundtown and additionally, as at December 2018, Aroundtown holds a significant interest of 38.75% (2017: 37.66%) in Grand City Properties S.A., a publicly traded real estate company that focuses on investing in value-add opportunities in the German residential real estate market.
+Aroundtown is a real estate company with a focus on income generating quality properties with valueadd potential in central locations in top tier European cities, primarily in Germany and the Netherlands.
+Aroundtown invests in commercial and indirectly in residential real estate which benefits from strong fundamentals and growth prospects.
+The commercial properties are held by Aroundtown and the residential investments is held through a holding in Grand City Properties S.A., a publicly traded real estate company that focuses on investing in value-add opportunities predominantly in the German residential real estate market.
+As of December 2019, Aroundtown holds 39.40% in Grand City Properties S.A (2018: 38.75%), and accounts it for as equity-accounted investee in its consolidated financial statements.